YINI-lang/YINI-spec/YINI-Specification.md

 #### 12.2.7.
 Shortest Valid YINI Documents in Strict Mode
 - **Valid short documents in strict mode:**
-  - ✅ In strict mode, the following is the shortest valid YINI document **with a member**:
+  - ✅ In strict mode, the following is the shortest valid YINI document in strict mode:
     ```yini
     ^T
+    /END
     ```
-    **Note:** A section heading named `T`, without any members.
+    **Note:** This document contains a single explicit top-level section named T and the required document terminator.

 - **Invalid short documents:**
-  - ❌  Invalid: no title section present:
+  - ❌  Invalid: no title section present in strict mode:
     ```yini
     /END
     ```